 There is however much controversy about natural healing.
 Interestingly most natural healing modalities have been around longer than conventional medicine.
 For me it makes sense that we need to look at ourselves holistically, realise everything is linked and try to provide the best environment we can for ourselves to thrive in.
 This is certainly not easy in such a busy complicated world.
 Natural healing is about changing the way we choose to live, rather then a quick fix for a symptom that if not addressed at the root cause may manifest again.
 It is about using therapies or treatments that enhance our natural healing powers and unadulterated natural products as much as possible.

 I believe it is important to choose treatment that is right for you whatever that may be, be it conventional, natural or a combination, depending on our individual circumstances and preferences.
-I think is important is to do your research to find the most appropriate treatment and practitioner for you.
+I think it is important to do your research to find the most appropriate treatment and practitioner for you.
 The relationship between practitioner and patient can have an influence on the healing process so find someone that you trust and an approach that works for you.